arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier-rev2/tutorials/mkr-iot-carrier-01-technical-reference/cheat-sheet.md

 ](https://www.arduino.cc/reference/en/libraries/adafruit-st7735-and-st7789-library/), which is included in the carrier's library, meaning that it does not need to be added it separately.

-We'll list here some of the most useful methods to configure the MKR IoT Carrier's display, including basic configurations, background and text colors, font size, position of the cursor and a loading animation.
+We'll list here some of the most useful methods to configure the MKR IoT Carrier Rev2's display, including basic configurations, background and text colors, font size, position of the cursor and a loading animation.

 ```arduino
 carrier.display.fillScreen(color);